Becoming a BRGM supplier

 All suppliers benefit from equal treatment.
 Competitive tendering and the objective selection of suppliers are a regulatory requirement, a way of ensuring BRGM makes the best choices financially, and a guarantee for prospective suppliers as regards process.

-- A contract approval procedure developed by the French government’s supervisory agency for public-sector companies and institutions, which supervises over 400 public bodies,
+- a contract approval procedure developed by the French government’s supervisory agency for public-sector companies and institutions, which supervises the business activities and financial management of over 400 public bodies.
+Its purpose is to analyse the risks and assess the performance of these companies and organisations, while protecting the State's financial interests;

-- An internal procurement board, whose objectives are to ensure that BRGM's purchasing procedures apply the principles in its purchasing policy and comply with relevant laws and regulations.
+- an internal procurement board, whose objectives are to ensure that BRGM's purchasing procedures apply the principles set out in its purchasing policy and comply with relevant laws and regulations.

 Financial breakdown of BGRM’s procurement categories in 2019.